 Once the new sink was in, the new Quartz counter tops from Wilsonart were installed.
 I went with the Haida design.
 It’s a bright white design with fine, short black veining that looks very similar to the carrara marble look.
 We waited over a month for these beauties.
 A month of cardboard counters and lots of frozen pizzas.
 But friends, it was soooooo worth the wait!
 They turned out gorgeous and instantly brightened the whole kitchen.
 Both my husband I feel the counters made this kitchen what it is now…beautiful.

 After the counters were in, it was time to install the subway back splash.
+(Find my full tutorial HERE with all my tips and trick on installing tile!)
 I’ve loved the look of subway tile for a long time and I’m so happy that it is now in my very own kitchen.
 I chose the Manhattan in glossy from Cypress South.
 I decided to go with a grey grout called Mist that had a sealer already built in.
 Score!
 I have never tiled anything before, so this was a first time experience using a tile saw.
 I did some praying and away I went.
 After a few chips here and there… I got the hang of it.
 I love the look of it next to the Quartz counters. 🙂

 With all the pretty changes happening in here, those old chipped floors needed to go.
 I loved Cross Sawn Chestnut by Pergo and knew it would go great with the gray cabinets.
 I’ve already shared with you how I picked this color and how I installed it.
 My knees liked to died after installation day, but you know what?
 I love these floors and I would do it all over again in a heart beat.
 I am so proud to say we installed them ourselves! 🙂